ManokHub

 Roundhead Gamefowl

-Ang Roundhead ay isa sa mga most exciting bloodlines to watch.
-Fast, agile, at may incredible cutting ability.
+The Roundhead is one of the most exciting bloodlines to watch.
+Fast, agile, and with incredible cutting ability.

 History